 '''

-library(RBioinf)

-setClass("object")
+computeClassLinearization("object")

+'''

-[1] "object" setClass("grid-layout", contains = "object")
+[1] "object"

+'''

+computeClassLinearization("grid-layout")

-[1] "grid-layout" setClass("horizontal-grid", contains = "grid-layout")
+[1] "grid-layout" "object"

+computeClassLinearization("vertical-grid")

-[1] "horizontal-grid"
+[1] "vertical-grid" "grid-layout" "object"

-setClass("vertical-grid", contains = "grid-layout")

 '''

 An inheritance graph can be inconsistent under a given linearization mechanism.
 This means that the linearization is over-constrained and thus does not exist for the given inheritance structure.
 In the next code segment we create a class, confused, for which the LPO will attempt to place horizontal-grid before vertical-grid because this is their order in hv-grid, and it will also attempt to place vertical-grid ahead of horizontal-grid since this is their order in vh-grid; but clearly both of these properties cannot be satisfied simultaneously.
 We use the function LPO to compute the local precedence order.